AI Isn't Science Fiction Anymore – It's Your New Digital Assistant – blog post illustration from AI Did This

 So what does all this mean for you?
 Well, AI is likely to become even more helpful in ways you might not expect:

-• Online learning might adapt to how your brain likes to absorb information.
+• Online learning might adapt to exactly how your brain likes to absorb information

 The best part?
 You won't need to become a tech wizard to benefit from any of this.
 Just like you don't need to understand how your microwave works to heat up leftover pizza, AI will mostly work behind the scenes, making things smoother and smarter.